CaileyCrandall/Mini-Project-1/README.md

 - Can we predict if an employee is going to be a top performer?
 - How accurately can you predict a top performer?

+## Assumptions  ##
+- Everyone has a baseline level of satisfaction
+- All employees have ability to travel
+- Youngest employee is 18
+- No outside factors affecting work

 # Productivity Research: Satisfaction & Characteristics
 - Satisfaction: